PetrisGR/Website-TitanSec/README.md

 ## Pages

 - **Home**: The landing page of the website.
-- **About**: Details about TitanSec, including its information, and mission.
+- **About**: Details about TitanSec, including its information, mission and team.
 - **Services**: Information about the cybersecurity services offered by TitanSec, including pricing.
 - **FAQ**: Frequently Asked Questions section addressing common queries about TitanSec and its services.
 - **Career**: Job listings and application form for individuals interested in joining the TitanSec team.
-- **Contact**: Contact form and location details for reaching out to TitanSec.
+- **Contact**: Contact form and company details for reaching out to TitanSec.

 ## Tools Used

 - HTML5
 - CSS3
 - JavaScript
-- Bootstrap
-- Font Awesome
+- Font Awesome Icons